MrAnwari/casestudy/documentation.md

 Now that we have finished all of the steps, it’s time to act on your findings.
 Prepare the deliverables, including the conclusion and the top recommendations based on our analysis.
 ### Conclusions, Recommendations, and Limitations:
 - Conclusions:
-   - Rank stocks by overall performance growth: 1) $AKRA 2) $MEDC 3) $PGAS
+   - Stocks rank by overall performance growth: 1) $AKRA 2) $MEDC 3) $PGAS
    - $AKRA shows the most significant positive correlation with export values (ρ = 0.5482) compared to the other two stocks.
-   - There is a moderate positive correlation between the stock price movements and Indonesia's Oil and Gas Export Values.
+   - There is a moderate positive correlation between the stock price movements and Indonesia's oil and gas export values.

 - Recommendations
-  - Indonesia's oil and gas export values can be used as a one of the key indicators to evaluate the future stock price performance of $AKRA, $MEDC, and $PGAS.
+  - Indonesia's oil and gas export data can be used as one of the key indicators to evaluate the future stock price performance of $AKRA, $MEDC, and $PGAS.
   - $AKRA exhibits promise.
 Further analysis, including fundamental, technical, and money movement analysis, is needed to equip us for investment decisions.

 - Limitations